 ASP.NET Developer Tasks

-- Write, modify, and debug software.
+- Write, modify, and debug software for client applications.